 MEMBERSHIP

-Kiefer Hokanson and Steven Gilster (SPI) sponsored by Michael Thrush
+Kiefer Johanson and Steven Gilster (SPI) sponsored by Michael Thrush

 Jason motions to approve two new members Ricky second - approved

 FOREST PRACTICE

 FULL BOARD MEETING

 CLFA presented a letter of support for the CAL FIRE Archaeology program to the Board of Forestry.
 The letter outlines the successful training program that CLFA and CAL FIRE have built together and the challenges in continuing this program with the low level of staff that CAL FIRE has to support the Initial Training Course.
 The CLFA Board will continue to work with CAL FIRE towards solutions for continuing to provide archaeological training to the RPF community.